mholtzhausen/karma-dhtml-reporter/README.md

 A better html reporter for karma

 ## ChangeLog
+### 0.2.4
+ - Added `openReportInBrowser` option to open the report in the browser after the test concludes.

 ### 0.2.3
  - Fixed bug where when `singleRun` mode is off, it renders an aggregated list leading to incorrect